glitchhike/similarartistbot/README.md

 # similarartistbot

-a telegram bot that searches for simila artists on lastfm
+a telegram bot that searches for similar artists on lastfm

 WARNING: VERY WIP!